chiubaca/react-advanced-lightning-talk/presentation/slides.md

 <!--
 Not a big reduction in lines of code.

-But this is not more idomatic way to handle the pending state of a promise within in Reat component.
+But this is not more idiomatic way to handle the pending state of a promise within in React component.

-There are also some underhood performance benifit too.
-Doesnt apply to this function that is running an async function, but if the action inside the `startTransition` is computationally expensive.
+There are also some under-the-hood performance benefit too. doesn't apply to this function that is running an async function, but if the action inside the `startTransition` is computationally expensive.
 React will run this function without blocking any UI interactions.
 -->

 ---